duxsco/gentoo-installation/README.md

 eselect kernel set 1; echo $?
 ```

-Install kernel configuration:
+Configure the kernel from scratch or use the configuration from `sys-kernel/gentoo-kernel-bin` with:

 ```bash
 gkb2gs.sh
 ```

-Build kernel and initramfs for local and remote (via SSH) LUKS unlock:
+Customise kernel configuration and build kernel and initramfs for local and remote (via SSH) LUKS unlock:

 ```bash
 # I usually make following changes for systems with Intel CPU: